Course dates for 2022 - 2023

-All application for the Stockton-on-Tees Teacher Training Programme must be made through UCAS from 9th October 2018.
+All applications for the Stockton-on-Tees Teacher Training Programme must be made through Apply.

 Our provider code is S60.

 You can find further information about the application process and advice for preparing your personal statement at Get into Teaching .

 Please note we are a Safer Recruitment provider.

 For the 2023-24 academic year the partnership will offer the following phases/subjects: